 The ability to set up cues had made mixing the show very easy, and even if the console didn’t sound exactly as I was used to, it was very convenient.
 The onboard dynamics were a bonus.

-So I ordered an O1V for my next corporate show; unfortunately, it had some “problems” during rehearsals so I went back to analog.
+So I ordered a digital console for my next corporate show; unfortunately, it had some “problems” during rehearsals so I went back to analog.
 A couple of years passed before I would turn to a digital console again.

-From those early days with the O1V and the O2R, the next time I got behind a digital board was with the U.S. introduction of the first InnovaSon model.
+From those early days, the next time I got behind a digital board was with the U.S. introduction of the first Innovason model.
 The “French Console” – as we called it back then – was pretty remarkable.

 InnovaSon Sensory, a.k.a., The “French Console”